beothorn/javaflame/README.md

 ### Flags

-- detailed Specifies detailed mode, all parameter values will be recorded with a toString() call.
+- no_capturing_values Record only function call, no parameter value or return value will be recorded.
 This is slower but a great view for debugging.
-Example: `java -javaagent:javaAgent.jar=detailed -jar yourApp.jar`
+Example: `java -javaagent:javaAgent.jar=no_capturing_values -jar yourApp.jar`
 - no_constructor Will ignore constructors
 Example: `java -javaagent:javaAgent.jar=no_constructor -jar yourApp.jar`
 - core_classes Will include java core classes.
 More useful in conjunction with filters to check, for example, network calls.